voltrue2/gracenode/README.md

 ## How To Use gracenode

-In order to use gracenode, you need to properly set it up in your application root file (The file that starts your application).
+In order to use **gracenode**, you need to properly set it up in your application root file (The file that starts your application).

 ### Configure Logging and Cluster Management